Suquamish, Washington: Education

-Chief Kitsap Academy is in Suquamish.
+Chief Kitsap Academy, a grade 6-12 school, is in Suquamish.

 Northwest College of Art & Design was formerly in Suquamish.
 In 1991 the institution, then the Northwest College of Art, began leasing the former Mains Manor, and in 2000 Craig Freeman, the founder of the school, bought the property.
 The Squamish tribe had purchased the former college building for $5.03 million on November 28, 2017 and later performed renovations, creating the Chief Kitsap Building.